Rue Britannia

 So what ?

-But how do we know whose bones we have found
+But how do we know whose bones we’ve found

 That is the beauty we’re missing, I say –